apache/hudi/rfc/rfc-60/rfc-60.md

  */
 public interface HoodieStorageStrategy extends Serializable {
   /**
-   * Return a storage location for the given filename.
+   * Return a storage location for the given path
    *
-   * @param path fileName
+   * @param path
-   * @return a storage location string for a data file */
+   * @param configMap
+   * @return Append the appropriate prefix based on the Path and return */
-  StoragePath storageLocation(String path, String instantTime);
+  StoragePath storageLocation(String path, Map<String, String> configMap);

   /**
    * Return all possible StoragePaths